 Calculated transfer impedances of the interactions are presented as a function of spatial scale/energy.
 Possible roles for these impedances in the creation and structure of the unstable particles are discussed.

 FIG. 1.
-Photon and electron impedances as a function of spatial scale as defined by photon energy
+Far and near field 13.6eV photon and scale invariant electron impedances as a function of spatial scale as defined by photon energy.
+The role of the fine structure constant $\alpha$ is prominent in the figure.